Skip to content

 Lifecycle Rules

-By default, Terraform first destroy the resources first and then will create a new resource.
+By default, Terraform first destroys the resources first, and then will create a new resource.

 Example

-You have local file creating configuration file your directory and the resource was provided already.
-Now, you want to make a changes in the content of the file like below
+You have local file creating configuration file your directory, and the resource was provided already.
+Now, you want to make changes in the content of the file like below

 resource "local_file" "my-file" {